 The cardiac care program has made great strides over the past several years to develop a comprehensive regional cardiology program in Niagara.

 Diagnostic cardiac catheterization enables specialists to diagnose and assess the severity of cardiac disease and evaluate the suitability of a patient for angioplasty, surgery, and other therapy or interventions.
-Back to top
+As of February 2017, we have completed 7700 catheterization procedures.

-Patients who have recently experienced some kind of cardiac event, like a heart attack, angioplasty, are awaiting heart surgery or have angina, congestive heart failure or cardiomyopathy can access the Cardiac Health and Rehabilitation program through a physician referral.
-This regional program offers a variety of cardiovascular rehabilitation and risk reduction services such as; supervised exercise programs, nutrition counseling, stress management, smoking cessation and health teaching in both group and individual forum.
+Cardiac Health and Rehabilitation program: Patients who have recently experienced some kind of cardiac event like a heart attack, angioplasty, are awaiting heart surgery or have angina, congestive heart failure or cardiomyopathy can access the program through a physician referral.
+The regional program offers a variety of cardiovascular rehabilitation and risk reduction services such as supervised exercise programs, nutrition counselling, stress management and health teaching in both group and individual forums.

-A Cardiac Rapid Assessment Clinic was also established in June 2012.
-Cardiologists see approximately six to eight patients in this clinic each day.
-The focus of this clinic is to prevent hospital admission, shorten length of admissions for patients who are admitted, reduce wait times, and improve overall quality of life for patients with chronic heart conditions.
-Back to top
+Cardiac Rapid Assessment Clinic: The clinic was established in June 2012.
+Cardiologists see approximately six to eight patients in the clinic each day on an urgent basis, usually within two weeks of referral.
+The focus of the clinic is to prevent unnecessary hospital admission, reduce wait times, investigate patients with new cardiac symptoms in a timely manner and improve overall quality of life for patients with chronic heart conditions.
+Referrals are accepted from the Emergency Department.